Where Can I Plant The Bios Urn?

 The Bios Urn can be legally planted on any private property, such as a backyard or garden.
 If you own a home, or property – planting on it is one of the best places.
 It’s recommended choosing a tree species which fits your location and space, and is appropriate in size.
 Any Nursery will be able to assisit you in finding the right sizes and species.
 Some people are worried about planting a Bios Urn in a backyard, in fear that they may some day move.
 If you are worried or find that you may someday move – arrangements can be made with a tree transplanting service.
 Generally these companies are skilled at moving or transporting trees without harming their root system, so that you can move it to the location you desire.

-Most laws state that a person may plant or bury cremated remains in uninhabited public land, or on the private property of a consenting owner – but this may not be the case for all countries so it’s always important to ask!
-Please be sure to investigate your state or region’s provincial laws in relation to ashes, asking your local Council.
+Most laws state that a person may plant or bury cremated remains in uninhabited public land, or on the private property of a consenting owner – but we recommend to investigate your state or region’s provincial laws in relation to ashes, asking your local Council.

 A good option is starting off the Bios Urn in a large planter.
 Once the tree begins to grow, it can then be transplanted to a forest, backyard or such a location.
 It is recommended to keep it planted for 12-18 months before transplanting it.
 While some places may have restrictions with ashes, they do not have the same restrictions with trees, which is why planting in a planter to begin with is a good way to bypass these restrictions.
 In any case we always suggest to ask your local Council, first.